lucidhwee/kubernetes-hackfest/labs/build-application/README.md

     az acr task logs -r $ACRNAME --run-id aa1
     ```
+    The above --run-id should be modified according to the result for task table.
     Browse to your ACR instance in the Azure portal and validate that the images are in "Repositories."

 ## Troubleshooting / Debugging